-In the Order, the District has made the following agreement for the benefit of the holders and Beneficial Owners of the Bonds.
+In the Order, the District has made the following agreement for the benefit of the holders and beneficial owners of the Bonds.
 The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
-Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the Municipal Securities Rulemaking Board ("MSRB").
-For a description of the continuing disclosure information of the TEA, see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM."
-The information provided to the MSRB will be available to the public free of charge via the electronic EMMA system at www.emma.msrb.org.
+Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually and timely notice of specified events to the Municipal Securities Rulemaking Board (the "MSRB").
+The information provided to the MSRB will be available to the public free of charge via the Electronic Municipal Market Access ("EMMA") system at www.emma.msrb.org.
+See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" for a description of the TEA's continuing disclosure undertaking to provide certain updated financial information and operating data annually with respect to the Permanent School Fund and the State, as the case may be, and to provide timely notice of certain specified events related to the guarantee, to the MSRB.